caelum/vraptor-environment/README.markdown

 ## vraptor-environment
 ![Build status](https://api.travis-ci.org/caelum/vraptor-environment.png)

-### this plugin is deprecated and should be used for only in vraptor 3.x versions
+### this plugin is deprecated and should be used only in vraptor 3.x versions

 Since vraptor 4.0.0, environment is implemented inside of the framework.